 Here are the top causes of basement flooding in the Atlanta and Northern Georgia area.

 A common cause for wet basements is water rising up through the basement floor through cracks.

 These can be easily and effectively repaired with a proper perimeter drainage system and restoring the floor.

 Plumbing failure is a common reason for house floods.
-This kind of damage can be extensive in walls, floors, and with everything stored within the flooded area.
-To prevent plumbing flood, there are a few different factors to look at that may need repair: failing washing machine hoses, alarm systems for sump pumps, or leaky water heater units.
+This kind of damage can be extensive in walls, floors and everything stored within the flooded area.
+To prevent plumbing flood, alarm systems for sump pumps, or leaky water heater units can be installed.